It seems like 2015 there was a huge change in the old ‘elf and safety world – and here’s another big one to rock the headlines.

-Or rather – headline acts – because as of April this year, new CDM regulations are going to include the events and entertainment industry too.
+Or rather – headline acts – because as of April 2015, new CDM regulations include the events and entertainment industry too.
 So what does this actually mean?

 Let’s take a gander backstage and find out!